NotoriousMaka/trip-genie/README.md

 ## Success Criteria
 The success of **TripGenie** will be measured by:
 1. The quality and accuracy of AI-generated itineraries.
-2. Seamless integration and reliability of the Trip.com API.
-3. Effective web scraping techniques for real-time weather updates, currency conversion, and community reviews.
+2. Effective web scraping techniques for real-time weather updates, currency conversion, and community reviews.
-4. A responsive and user-friendly front-end design.
+3. A responsive and user-friendly front-end design.
-5. Clean, maintainable, and robust code.
+4. Clean, maintainable, and robust code.
-6. Positive user feedback from colleagues regarding the platform's functionality and customizability.
+5. Positive user feedback from colleagues regarding the platform's functionality and customisability.

 ---